 When to Call the Doctor

-Call your child's doctor if you think your child is getting worse, does not get any better in 48 hours, will not breastfeed or has:
+Call your child's doctor or health care provider if you think they are getting worse, do not get any better in 48 hours, will not breastfeed or eat, or has:

 - Severe stomach pain (more than occasional cramps)